About sending e-mails…

 - Actually fix glew… See this patch.

 You did read Tutorial 1, right ?
 You didn’t try to write your own makefile and build everything yourself, RIGHT ?

 Why should I use OpenGL 3.3 if Intel and Mac can’t run it ?!

-As a matter of fact, I don’t recommend using OpenGL 3.3 for an application.
+As a matter of fact, I don’t recommend using OpenGL 3 or above for an application.
 I use it in the tutorials because it’s the clean way to learn OpenGL, without all the deprecated stuff, and because once you know 3.3, using 2.1 is straighforward.

 What I recommend is :

 - Learn in OpenGL 3.3 so that you know the “right way”